Sean Mamola | October 3, 2025

 As advocates note, these changes address longstanding problems that have made opening and operating businesses unnecessarily difficult and expensive in San Francisco.

 Here's something Ned shared that really stuck with me: Downtown represents approximately 40% of our city's tax base, 40% of our small businesses, and employs 40% of San Francisco workers.
 Easy to remember, right?
-Whether you own a condo in the Bayview, the Sunset, or SOMA, you care about downtown—it pays for the city services we all depend on.
+Whether you own a condo in the Bayview, the Sunset, or SoMa, you care about downtown—it pays for the city services we all depend on.

 When downtown struggles, property values across the entire city feel it.
 When downtown thrives, everyone benefits.